 However, there is another way that many times works just as well.
 It is, however, hard to describe.
 You do a sway, or rock, forward with the hips just before sitting down - this moves the skirt such that it accomplishes the same thing as manual smoothing.
 It takes a bit of practice to master; and as you'd expect, the technique varies according to the skirt(s) being worn.
 I've actually had women compliment me on this technique because they'd never seen it!

 Another situation I learned about the hard way: Sitting in an office chair or similar and having the chair roll over my hem.
 Not fun.
 Solution: Grasp the skirt at the sides, and fold the fabric into your lap as you sit down.
-Less full skirts may only require doing this on one side.
+Less full skirts may only require doing this on one side (or not at all).

 Taking Care of Business